shivalahare/task-management-system/README.md

-# Student Management System
+# Task Management System

-This is a Django-based student management system.
+This is a Django-based Task management system.

 ## Installation